alistaire47/passport/README.md

 -   [Wikipedia](https://en.wikipedia.org/wiki/Category:Lists_of_country_codes)
     offers a rich set of country codes, some of which are aggregated here.
--   [Open Knowledge International’s Frictionless Data](https://data.okfn.org/data/core/country-codes) supplies a set of codes collated from a number of sources.
+-   Open Knowledge International’s Frictionless Data supplies [a set of codes collated from a number of sources](https://www.datahub.io/core/country-codes) on datahub.io.
 -   The regex powering `parse_country()` are from [`countrycode`](https://github.com/vincentarelbundock/countrycode).
     If you would like to improve both packages, please contribute regex